abdzyusuf123-ctrl/My-Notes/DSA/Basics.md

 # Basics of Coding Interviews

 This file contains all the useful tricks and fundamentals for solving coding interviews.

+Remember:
+- Loops act as the engine of our core logic that is used to solve the problem and is repeated at every iteration until we get our desired output
+- Tracking States act as our memory for every iteration and allow us to pass data from one iteration to another

 ---